-For more details see the SMTP Email Settings for Magento 2 extension page.
+For more details see how the SMTP Email Settings for Magento 2 extension works.

 Send only reliable emails from a popular local hosting or a custom Magento 2 SMTP server.
 Run tests before emails dispatch to make sure that customers and partners receive all emails you send.

 Enable SMTP For E-mail - When set to ‘No’ this setting disables all features of the module including debug and emails log.

 Log Outgoing Mail - Set this option to ‘Yes’ to log all emails sent from Magento.
 The feature enables you to view the list of the emails, including the contents at any time.

 Enable Debug Mode - Debug information can help to set up emails dispatch.
 Please disable the debug option when emails sending works properly.

 Disable E-mail Delivery - Set this option to ‘No’ to send out emails.
 When set to ‘Yes’, emails will not be sent.
 The system will ‘pretend’ that it is sending emails - the messages will still be added to the log and you will see all debug info.
 It’s helpful for testing the system.